What Is Alcohol Withdrawal?

 After Alcohol Withdrawal: Rehabilitation Treatment

-When conducted properly, detoxification allows patients to safely overcome their physical dependence on alcohol.
-Breaking the physical hold of alcohol abuse clears the way for mental health professionals to step in and help individuals develop the skills necessary for long-term recovery.1
+Breaking the physical hold of alcohol misuse clears the way for mental health professionals to step in and help individuals develop the skills necessary for long-term recovery.1